 Parties can do so, but they must keep the other party up to date if they dispose of any interest in their property.
 They must do so by providing ongoing disclosure during the property settlement proceedings.

-Can I transfer property out of my name to reduce the asset pool?
+Can I transfer property out of my name?

 Another issue that arises in family law matters, is when a party disposes of property under market value or potentially even for free.